petrnohejl/alfonz/alfonz-rest/README.md

 }
 ```

 Run RxJava REST API call.
 In the following example, we will check if a call of the specific type is already running.
 If not, we will execute it, otherwise we will do nothing.
-We will create a `Single`, set it up with Schedulers, subscribe with the `Observer` and register the `Disposable`.
+We will create a `Single`, set it up with Schedulers and subscribe with the `Observer`.
 The call is automatically registered on subcribe so we can check which specific calls are currently running.
 After the RxJava task terminates, the call is automatically unregistered.
-Disposables are stored in `CompositeDisposable` container.
+Disposables are automatically stored in `CompositeDisposable` container.
 Schedulers should be applied at the end of the stream, right before the `subscribeWith()` is called. `RestRxManager` takes care of handling responses, errors, exceptions and logging results.

 ```java
 private void runMessageCall()